ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 <!-- 9 -->

+Here's another change that is likely to impact your codebase.

 **Note**: This new feature will be applied to **all code blocks**: `def`, `class`, `if`, `for` , `while`, `with`, `case` and `match`.